Aristotle and Dante Discover the Secrets of the Universe (film): Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 69 out of 100, based on six critics, indicating "generally favorable" reviews.

 Peter Debruge of Variety wrote "It’s easy to reduce Aristotle and Dante to a queer coming-of-age story, but as told, it’s also one of the most well-rounded teen movies around."
 Erik Piepenberg of The New York Times stated "A less sentimental, wish-fulfilling approach to Mexican American identity, gay self-discovery and Reagan-era Texas will wait for another day.
 Until then, fans of Heartstopper-style slow-burn romance will eat up this tender film’s subtle charms."
 Robert Abele of Los Angeles Times wrote "Though this fictional love story is not untouched by the kind of violence that continues to threaten LGBTQI visibility everywhere, Aristotle and Dante is distinguished by its atmosphere of compassion in which expression thrives.
 In a lovely way, it feels like this coming-of-age movie’s own 'something more.'"
 Valerie Complex of Deadline Hollywood wrote "Alberto’s story is less about coming out and more about standing in your truth, whatever that may be.
 If you’re queer, take pride in it, despite what the haters think.
 Your friends will always have your back and pick you up off the floor when the sliver of doubt sets in."

 Angie Han of The Hollywood Reporter wrote "Aristotle and Dante‘s faults seem to stem, in large part, from a surplus of that same tenderness.
 That renders its flaws easy to forgive, or at least easy to want to forgive: If it jumps too eagerly to explain itself, it’s with the protectiveness of a parent desperate to shield her child from a judgmental or unforgiving world.
 But the shield that protects is the same shield that obscures.
 Aristotle and Dante has glimmers of beauty, and its story contains the potential for far more.
 If only it had been allowed the space to truly shine."
 Petrana Radulovic of Polygon wrote "The individual scenes that make up Aristotle and Dante Discover the Secrets of the Universe are lovely, full of the longing that defines the novel.
 Ari drifts through life as an outsider, only really himself when he’s with Dante, but never fully able to open his heart to his friend.
 But without the emotional weight to anchor them, without really digging into the impact of these scenes and the aftermath, it all floats away, distant as the stars the boys watch on the desert night."